Real vs. Fake? Your Ultimate Guide To Sustainable Christmas Trees

 The environmental benefits of real Christmas trees

 Buying a Christmas tree from a properly managed farm can even help support forests, wildlife, and ecosystems.
 In fact, out of the 350 to 500 million Christmas trees growing on farms in the United States, only 30 million of them are harvested each year.
-So for each tree that is cut for the holidays, there are more than 10 times as many trees left standing on the farms.
+For every tree that people cut down for the holidays, farmers leave more than ten times as many trees standing.
+This means that for every tree removed, there are significantly more trees preserved on farms.

-Another great thing about real Christmas trees is that they are entirely biodegradable and can be recycled when we no longer want them.
+Another great thing about real Christmas trees is that we can easily recycle them when we’re done with them.
+They are entirely biodegradable.
 For instance, trees can be chipped and used as mulch in parks and gardens.
-They can even be used as bird nesting grounds or fish habitats, and they are great for preserving freshwater marshes and preventing beach erosion.
+They can even be used as bird nesting grounds or fish habitats.
+Additionally, they are great for preserving freshwater marshes and preventing beach erosion

 But there are issues we cannot ignore